About the DIRECTOR

 Currently, she is pursuing her MBA in Management from Eastern Michigan University's MBA Graduate Program and working on rewriting her first two self-penned feature films, KIDNAPPING LOVE and EMILY DOE via UCLA's (University of Southern California, Los Angeles) School of Film & Television's Professional Advanced Screenwriting Program.

-She is a member of the Producers Guild of America, SAG-AFTRA, AEA, the Alliance of Women Directors, the Motion Picture Institute’s Directors Alumni Club, New York Women in Film & Television (NYWIFT), Upstate New York Women in Film & Television (UPWIFT) - which she founded in 2013, Chicago Women in Film & Television, ProQuote Film (in Germany) and University of Michigan and Columbia University Alumni Groups, and is featured on THE DIRECTOR'S LIST, a centralized hub for finding women directors and their work.
+She is a member of the Producers Guild of America (Women's Impact Network, International Committee), SAG-AFTRA, AEA, the Alliance of Women Directors, the Motion Picture Institute’s Directors Alumni Club, New York Women in Film & Television (NYWIFT), Founder & President Emeritus of Upstate New York Women in Film & Television (UPWIFT), Chicago Women in Film & Television, ProQuote Film (in Germany), Women in Film & Television Germany - Hamburg & Berlin Chapters Board Member, Former Programming Chair Board Member at Upstate Independents, Communications Committee Board Chair at the Electricity Entertainment Board, and University of Michigan, Columbia University & UCLA Professional Advanced Screenwriting Alumni Groups, and is featured on THE DIRECTOR'S LIST as well as Glass Ceiling, centralized hubs for finding women directors and their work.